assume-framework/assume/docs/source/learning.rst

 In general RL and deep reinforcement learning (DRL), in particular, open new prospects for agent-based electricity market modeling.
 Such algorithms offer the potential for agents to learn bidding strategies in the interplay between market participants.
-In contrast to traditional rule-based approaches, DRL allows for a faster adaptation of the bidding strategies to a changing market environment, which is impossible with fixed strategies that a market modeler explicitly formulates.
+In contrast to traditional rule-based approaches, DRL allows for a faster adaptation of the bidding strategies to a changing market environment, which is impossible with fixed strategies that a market modeller explicitly formulates.
 Hence, DRL algorithms offer the potential for simulated electricity market agents to develop bidding strategies for future markets and test emerging markets' mechanisms before their introduction into real-world systems.